fbapt/ansible-lgsm-l4d-l4d2/README.md

 ## About

-Playbooks have been tested with ansible-lint
+Playbooks have been tested with packages of ansible (8.2.0), ansible-core (2.15.2) and ansible-lint (6.17.2).

 Tested on Debian 11 and 12